hyplabs/htn-react-dapps-workshop/README.md

 cp -r cache ../app/src
 ```

-Then run the app with the following command
+Then run the app with the following commands

 ```
+yarn
 yarn start
 ```